An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering

 In summary we have shown that \begin{theorem} Let $\overline{\mathcal{C}}=\{\overline{C_1},\dots,\overline{C_k}\}$ be a partition of a data set into $k$ clusters of cardinalities $\overline{n_1},\dots,\overline{n_k}$ and with radii of balls enclosing the clusters (with centres located at cluster centres) $\overline{r_1},\dots, \overline{r_k}$.
 Let each of these clusters $\overline{C_i}$ have a core $C_i$ of radius $r_i$ and cardinality $n_i$ around the cluster centre such that for $p\in [0,1)$

-Then if the gap $g$ between cluster cores $C_1,\dots,C_k$ fulfils conditions expressed in formulas (\ref{eq:globalgcase1core}) and (\ref{eq:globalgcase2core}) then the partition $\overline{\mathcal{C}}$ coincides with the global minimum of the $k$-means const function for the data set. \end{theorem}
+Then if the gap $g$ between cluster cores $C_1,\dots,C_k$ fulfils conditions expressed in formulas (\ref{eq:globalgcase1core}) and (\ref{eq:globalgcase2core}) then the partition $\overline{\mathcal{C}}$ coincides with the global minimum of the $k$-means cost function for the data set. \end{theorem}